tess-hartis/tess-hartis.github.io/_posts/2022-03-28-Validation-Made-Functional-with-Vavr-and-Language-Ext.md

 case (the dog object) should be ignored.
 The method returns a validation object of **either** an error or dog.

-The last example handles the validation result within a POST method using ASP.NET:
+The last example handles the validation result within a POST endpoint using ASP.NET:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~